substrait-io/substrait/doc/simple_logical_types.md

 # Simple Logical Types

-CommonPlan tries to cover the most common types used in data manipulation.
+Substrait tries to cover the most common types used in data manipulation.
 Simple types are those that don't support any form of configuration.
 For simplicity, any generic type that has only a small number of discrete implementations is declared directly (as opposed to via configuration).

 To minimize type explosion, the project currently follows the guideline that a logical type should probably only be included in the specification if it is included in at least two of the following open source Projects: Apache Arrow, Apache Iceberg, Apache Spark and Trino.